The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: Introduction

 \subsection{Main results}

-Let $\mathcal{A}$ be a dg algebra over a ground ring $R$.
+Let $\mathcal{A}$ be a dg algebra (or d$(\mathbb{Z}/2)$g algebra) over a ground ring $R$.
 In \cite{Che2}, the author introduced an explicit chain complex computing the Tate fixed points of the sub $C_p\subset S^1$-action on $CC_*(\mathcal{A})$, which is called the \emph{periodic $C_p$-equivariant Hochschild complex} and denoted $CC^{C_p,per}_*(\mathcal{A})$; cf. Section 2.3 for the definition.
 Moreover, motivated by the study of equivariant genus $0$ Gromov-Witten theory, the author defined an operation